FormidableLabs/node-fast-sha/README.md

 # `node-fast-sha`

 This library uses [NAPI-RS](https://napi.rs/) to wrap the [sha2 crate](https://docs.rs/sha2/latest/sha2/) from the Rust ecosystem to create sha256 and sha512 implementations that are driven by binaries compiled from Rust.
-This proximity to "the metal" makes this library very fast, while providing a friendly Node.js API.
+This proximity to "the metal" makes this library very fast (for relatively small inputs), while providing a friendly Node.js API.

 ## Usage